Jae Park: Rebranding to begin solo music career (2020–2021)

-On February 5, 2020, Park started his first podcast "How Did I Get Here?"
-(HDIGH) with Dive Studios.
-With episodes releasing every Tuesday, it quickly gained a sizeable audience.
+On February 5, 2020, Park started his first podcast "How Did I Get Here?", abbreviated as HDIGH, as Jae of Day6, with Dive Studios.
+With episodes released every Tuesday, it quickly gained a sizeable audience.
+Fellow singer AleXa hosted takeover episodes starting from episode #21 until eaJ returned on September 9 in episode #28, and from then onwards, both co-hosted the podcast.
 HDIGH Podcast won "People's Choice" and "Entertainment" Category by Podcast Award in 2020 and Best Podcast 2020 by Apple Podcast.
-The last episode was released in June 2021.
+After over a year of activity, episode #70, the last episode, was released on June 2, 2021.